 - Preparing to see the patient (e.g., review of tests). - Obtaining and/or reviewing separately obtained history. - Performing a medically appropriate examination and/or evaluation. - Counseling and educating the patient/family/caregiver. - Ordering medications, tests or procedures. - Referring and communicating with other health care professionals. - Documenting clinical information in the electronic or other health record. - Independently interpreting results and communicating results to the patient/family/caregiver. - Care coordination.

 4.0 Documentation Requirements:

-Documentation of services, including E/M services, must follow the general principals of medical record keeping based on CMS and Physician's Health Plan Guidelines.
+Documentation of services, including E/M services, must follow the general principles of medical record-keeping based on CMS and Physician's Health Plan Guidelines.
 Documentation requirements may vary based on the services provided.
-The following documentation principles apply to E/M services specifically.